Rakib011110/introduce-php/README.md

  What i have to know about PHP (click)  ??

 </summary>
-Certainly!
-Here's a step-by-step list of what you need to learn in PHP programming:
+ Here's a step-by-step list of what i have to learn in PHP programming:

 **Step 1: Introduction to PHP**